-We have set several goals taking into consideration the main impacts from net positive or net negative contributions.
+We have set several objectives, taking into account the main impacts of our net positive or negative contributions.
+These goals are aligned with their respective SDGs and have defined indicators with annual and medium-term qualitative targets (2025) for their evaluation.

-These goals are aligned with their respective SDGs and have defined indicators with annual and medium term (2025) qualitative targets for their evaluation.
-The medium-term targets are the following:
+The medium-term objectives are as follows: